 Previously, he received his M.Sc. and Ph.D. degree in technical informatics from the Budapest University of Technology and Economics (BME) in 2010 and 2015, respectively.

-at the High Speed Networks Laboratory, Department of Telecommunications and Media Informatics, BME.
+He has been a research fellow at the High Speed Networks Laboratory, Department of Telecommunications and Media Informatics, BME.
 Levente was involved in FP7 Unify project, as well as in several industrial projects carried on between HSN Lab and Ericcson TrafficLab Hungary (ETH) and Ericsson AB Sweden (EAB).

 Recently, his interests have focused on Software-Defined Networking (SDN), and Network Function Virtualization (NFV), in particular, the dataplane performances of different software-based network functions.